orbitalquark/textadept/docs/api.md

 #### Limitations

-Embedded preprocessor languages like PHP cannot completely embed in their parent languages in that the parent's tokens do not support start and end rules.
+Embedded preprocessor languages like PHP cannot completely embed themselves into their parent languages because the parent's tagged patterns do not support start and end rules.
 This mostly goes unnoticed, but code like

     <div id="<?php echo $id; ?>">

 will not style correctly.
+Also, these types of languages cannot currently embed themselves into their parent's child languages either.

+A language cannot embed itself into something like an interpolated string because it is possible that if lexing starts within the embedded entity, it will not be detected as such, so a child to parent transition cannot happen.
+For example, the following Ruby code will not style correctly:

+    sum = "1 + 2 = #{1 + 2}"

+Also, there is the potential for recursion for languages embedding themselves within themselves.

 #### Troubleshooting